HOME BROWSE SALARIES BEST PAYING JOBS

 Government vs Private Sector Salary Comparison

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Canada earn 4% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Canada is 4% on average across all career fields.

 Private Sector